-I can confirm that the child named above is known to a Christ ian Church (definition overleaf).
+I can confirm that the child named above is known to a Christian Church (definition overleaf).

 Name of Minister/Lay Reader (please print) :

 Signature

-Name of Christian Church Date ·
+Name of Christian Church

-This form does not constitute an application for St Nicolas Academy but is required if your application is for a faith place under the academy's admissions policy.
-It should be returned directly to St Nicolas Academy by the published date, to be considered as 'on time' application.
-The Local Authority Common Application Form (CAF) should also be completed and returned to Warwickshire Admissions Service.
+This form does not constitute an application for St Johns Church of England Academy, but is required if your application is for a faith place under the academy's admissions policy.
+It should be returned directly to St Johns Church of England Academy by the published date, to be considered as an 'on time' application.